50 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that participants can be on immune checkpoint inhibitor therapy, so you might be able to continue some treatments.
 It's best to discuss your specific medications with the trial team.

-What makes the drug 225Ac-SSO110 unique for treating small cell lung cancer and Merkel cell carcinoma?
+What evidence suggests that 225Ac-SSO110 might be an effective treatment for small cell lung cancer and Merkel cell carcinoma?

 This trial is for people with extensive-stage small cell lung cancer (ES-SCLC) or advanced/metastatic Merkel cell carcinoma (MCC) that express somatostatin receptor 2.
 Participants should meet specific health criteria not detailed here.